786mrnoor/web-development-notes/js/advanced/es6plus-features.md

 ---

 ## **3️⃣ Destructuring (Arrays & Objects)**
-- The destructuring assignment syntax unpack `object` and `arrays` properties into variables:
+- It is used to unpack `object` and `arrays` properties into variables:

 🔹 **Array Destructuring:**
 ```js